This post may contain affiliate links. Please see my disclosure policy for details.

 Harry Potter film locations in Yorkshire

-So, this is the full list of Harry Potter spots in the city centre of York, but there are a few more Harry Potter film locations that you can visit in Yorkshire if you’re craving more magic;
+So, this is the full list of Harry Potter York locations in the city centre, but there are a few more Harry Potter film locations that you can visit in Yorkshire if you’re craving more magic;

 - Visit Malham Cove and the see natural limestone rocks from Deathly Hallows Part One.